shaheenweb30-ai/clearcents/DARK_THEME_COMPONENTS.md

 ## Overview

-All components in the ClearCents application have been enhanced for optimal dark theme compatibility.
+All components in the CentraBudget application have been enhanced for optimal dark theme compatibility.
 The improvements ensure excellent readability, proper contrast ratios, and a consistent visual experience across all pages.

 ## 🎯 Component Fixes